QBCoreStore/qbcorestore-garages/README.md

 Installation & Configuration:
 	1. Download the script and place it in your FiveM resources folder.
-	2. Ensure dependencies are installed for proper integration with QBCore.
+	2. Ensure dependencies are installed for proper integration with QBCore..
 	3. Modify Config.lua to set your garage locations and preferences.
 	4. Start the resource and enjoy your next-gen QBCore Garages system!